JUG/Sanction Detention Formats

 Level 2 Sanction: shall mean two consecutive two-hour workdays

 Level 3 Sanction: shall mean three consecutive two-hour workdays.
 The student will be placed on Disciplinary Probation if 3 such sanctions are received in one semester.

 Level 4 Sanction: shall mean four consecutive two-hour workdays.
 The student will be placed on Disciplinary Probation/ Contract.
 Parent/Guardian shall receive formal notice of the Level 4 Sanction.

 A second Level 4 Sanction in one calendar year from when the infraction occurs may result in expulsion.

 Expulsion shall mean the discontinued enrollment of a student at Gonzaga Prep.

 Student Governing Board

 In the event that a violation of school policy could warrant expulsion, a student governing board consisting of the Deans of Students, a Vice Principal, and two faculty members may be convened by the Dean’s.
 The student and parent/guardian shall receive formal notice of the convening of the Student Governing Board and the Student Governing Board procedures, which includes the student’s chance to be heard.
 The Principal will inform the parents and student of his decision including the reason(s) for expulsion and procedures for requesting an Appeal.

-Note: For serious offenses, such as distribution of controlled substances, stealing/possession of stolen property, weapons violation or willful harm/assault, a student may be dismissed at the discretion of the Principal without convening the Student Governing Board.
+Note: For serious offenses, such as the distribution of controlled substances, stealing/possession of stolen property, weapons violation, or willful harm/assault, a student may be dismissed at the discretion of the Principal without convening the Student Governing Board.
 Additionally, whenever criminal law is violated, Gonzaga Prep may refer the situation to the Spokane Police Department.